root-project/web/about/publications.md

 {% include publications_list type="PARA" %}

 ### CINT
-CINT was the C++ interpretor until ROOT version 5.
+CINT was the C++ interpreter until ROOT version 5.
 In case you want to cite CINT, use the following references:
 {% include publications_list type="CINT" %}

-## Overview papers on ROOT
+## Overview publications on ROOT
 {% include publications_list type="ROOT" %}

-## Not ROOT papers, but related
+## Not ROOT publications, but related
 {% include publications_list type="NotROOT" %}